-New Brunswick Registration with the Commission de la santé et de la sécurité du travail
+New Brunswick Registration with the Commission des normes, de l'équité, de la santé et de la sécurité du travail

 Only Applies to : You are required to register with the

-Quebec CSST if you have paid employees and your business is located in Quebec. (in french only) Ontario Office of the Employer Adviser
+Quebec CNESST if you have paid employees and your business is located in Quebec. (in french only) Ontario Office of the Employer Adviser

 Only Applies to : Get free expert advice and representation on workplace safety and insurance issues.